MassimoFoti/jasmineFixtures/README.md

 - `jasmineFixtures.loadHTML(path)`
   - Load the content of the given fixture inside the container.
 Already existing content, if any, is removed

+- `jasmineFixtures.setHTML(html)`
+  - Load the the given HTML, passed as string, inside the container.
+Without any XHR call.
+Already existing content, if any, is removed

 ## CSS Fixtures

 Allows you to load CSS content on the page while testing.